Embird Embroidery Software

 Samples are projected into virtual cells of constant width and constant or variable length

-Length is normal length of sample.
+Length is the normal length of the sample.

-Width is width of sample.
+Width is the width of the sample.

 Stretch, Add Jump and Add Stitch methods to fit sample into cell